OpenRailAssociation/osrd/README.md

 ## Working on a single component

-Each component has a _justfile_ to run usual developpment tasks.
+Each component has a _justfile_ to run usual development tasks.
 Install [just](https://github.com/casey/just#installation) and run it to see available recipes.
 All the components include:

 * run
 * install